unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 - 1/3 to 1/2 of all ideas what to build are "wrong" - how to detect them early, ideally instead of wasting a lot of effort?
 - plan in terms of *behaviour changes*,
 - *behaviour changes* are observable/measurable in short term,
-- a User Story format can be used for that: As a Music Fan, In order to find out about interesting events in my location _faster_, I want an sms notification,
+- a User Story format can be used for that: As a Music Fan, In order to find out about interesting events in my location _faster_, I want an SMS notification,
 - adverb 'faster' implies a *behaviour change* - other examples: slower, more frequent, cheaper, easier (with shorter journey),
 - focusing on *behaviour change* allows us to compare different solutions more easily - the question is how do they improve the metrics for the *behaviour changes* and goals,
 - *behaviour changes* are *Impacts*